How To Save Money

 In the last few years, a handful of apps have been created to automatically take small increments of money and deposit them in an investment or savings account.
 These services redirect funds that you would never know are gone.
 (This speaks to a certain rule of saving: Save small but save a lot.
 “Small” can mean different things.
 More on that in a bit.)
 The app rounds up purchases to a dollar and then take the difference and put it into an account.
 Some direct a certain percentage of your paycheck to savings.
 Some will even help you find subscriptions that you may have forgotten about so you can cancel them and allow the app to allocate that money toward savings.

 Consider using an app like Mint that keeps track of your spending goals, expenses, and budgets.
-This can be an easy way to see how you’re doing and get more familiar with your finances.you save.
+This can be an easy way to see how you’re doing and get more familiar with your finances.
 Since this money is relatively easy to access, consider using this account to save for unexpected expenses.

 You may not become rich overnight, but the key to amassing a huge savings is patience.
 Saving money comes down to becoming aware of your unconscious habits and making a consistent effort to change them.
 Anyone can be more financially responsible in a few simple steps, using the many resources available to them.